National Brewing Company: National Brewing Company Brands

 Pre-Prohibition beers produced by the National Brewing Company included Bohemian.

 Within several years of the repeal of Prohibition in 1933, the company produced a lager, ale and seasonal bock.
 By the end of the 1930s, however, the company's flagship brand was National Bohemian while National Premium was also widely distributed.
 Post-Prohibition brands produced by National included:

 National Bohemian

 After Pabst's acquisition of National Bohemian, the beer was brewed in North Carolina by Miller Brewing, under a contract agreement.

 National Premium

 In late 2011, it was announced that the National Premium label would be revived under the ownership of an Easton, Maryland, based entrepreneur.
-Using the same recipe as the original, National Premium Beer is now brewed under contract for The National Brewing Company by Coastal Brewing in Delaware.
+Using the same recipe as the original, National Premium Beer is now brewed under contract for The National Brewing Company by Heavy Seas Brewery in Halethorpe.
 The National Premium brand is independent and has no relationship with the present-day National Bohemian, which is owned by Pabst.